Richard Proud

-Richard F. Proud (January 19, 1922 – January 24, 2009) was an American politician who served in the Nebraska Legislature from 1965 to 1975.
+Richard French Proud (January 19, 1922 – January 24, 2009) was an American politician who served in the Nebraska Legislature from 1965 to 1975.

 Early life

 Richard Proud was born in Des Moines, Iowa, on January 19, 1922.
 He moved to Arapahoe, Nebraska, where he graduated from high school.
-Proud graduated from the University of Nebraska–Lincoln before earning a degree from the University of Colorado Law School.
+Proud graduated from the University of Nebraska before earning a degree from the University of Colorado Law School.
 He was a second lieutenant with the United States Navy and commanded a landing craft in the Pacific Theater of World War II.